Running winning positions and cutting losing positions

-One of the key characteristics in successful portfolio management is the ability to understand and play by the rules of probability, by running winning positions and cutting losing positions.
+One of the key characteristics in successful fund management is the ability to understand and play by the rules of probability, by running winning positions and cutting losing positions.

-This sounds simple, though in practice psychological and behavioural hurdles faced by investors have made this more challenging to do in practice than it is in theory.
+This sounds simple, though psychological and behavioural hurdles faced by investors have made this more challenging to do in practice than it is in theory.
 Behavioural finance has observed phenomena such as the disposition effect, prospect theory and mental accounting present hurdles to investor decision making.
 In this case, poor selling decisions.

-Inalytics Peer Group Database of institutional investor decisions was used for the study.
-The selection focussed on Inalytics’ asset owner portfolios, which included over 45,000 transactions across a broad range of industries, regions and benchmarks.
+Inalytics Peer Group database of institutional investor decisions was used for the study.
+The selection focussed on Inalytics’ asset owner portfolios, which in this study included over 45,000 transactions across a broad range of industries, regions and benchmarks.

 In our research paper, we examined our database of transaction level data to explore why portfolio managers don’t run their winning positions and cut their losing positions.